Planning for Today

 During the 100% online Master of Arts in Urban and Regional Planning program, you will engage and network with fellow students who are urban and regional planning professionals from around the globe, while learning from faculty with extensive experience working in the profession.

-The University of Florida is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+The University of Florida is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award bachelor, master, specialist, engineer, doctoral and professional degrees (SACSCOC).
 Additionally, as the state’s oldest and most comprehensive university, the University of Florida is one of only 17 public, land-grant universities that belongs to the Association of American Universities.

 Why Choose UF: